 Motor vehicles are responsible for about half the air pollution generated in the United States.

-And yet still too many people live in areas where the air is dangerously dirty: According to the American Lung Association’s State of the Air 2014 report, 47 percent of the nation — 147.6 million people — live in places where pollution levels make it dangerous to breathe.
+And yet still too many people live in areas where the air is dangerously dirty: According to the American Lung Association’s State of the Air 2015 report, nearly 44 percent of the nation — 138.5 million people — live in counties where the level of ozone or particulate matter is so high that the air is unhealthy to breathe.

 Tailpipe emissions contain a variety of toxic substances , among them: